 11am, but flexible, subject to availability.
 Earliest check-in, 3pm.

 Rates usually include a farm-fresh breakfast of fresh loaves with organic jam and honey, fruity pies and tarts, house cereals, yoghurts, fruits, juices and coffee.
-Plus watersports, farm experience and a shuttle service.
+Plus watersports, e-bikes and a shuttle service.
 A two-night minimum stay applies.

 Request a movable feast to take out into the forest – the kitchen will pack you a picnic basket filled with goodies grown and made onsite and a blanket.
 And, you can take a little bit of Italy home with you: the online shop sells pastas, biscuits, honeys and jams, bio cheeses, fruity nectars and more.
 For a little more local flavour, browse the works by local artists in the visitors' centre.